heavyk/Captain-Of-Industry/c-logs/q-log.md

 so, what I was thinking is just sorta "cheat" a little bit and skip the desal for a bit. however, I really just don't like the idea of running pipes down the moutain. therefore I feel like I need to either make another rule (besides the no throwing dirt/slag in the sea), which is that I can only use the first groundwater resource.
 I mean, I kinda feel like the groundwater pump is a bit cheating anyway, and I may try one day to do it without groundwater pumps at all (cause I wouldn't think an island to have fresh groundwater). maybe I'll try that next playthrough, actually. seems like an interesting challenge, actually (I'd put a bunch of basic distillers next to the city). anyway, for now, I'm actually thinking about not doing the groundwater pump thing actually because I don't really like the aesthetics of a pipe running up the mountain.

+### 2023-02-04 14:41 - food is the next limit

+I played quite far into the future and (see saves), and I noticed that the major limiting factor is actually going to be food.
+I can put the farm to the right of the settlement back, but it feels cramped and I want to fill that space with the dpp, so I'm going to probably dig instead into the side of the mountain and expand to the left. we'll see.
+I'm not actually sure how I'm going to solve it yet.
+I also don't know if I'm going to start back a bit.

 ### part of pluto / take two
 ### how I see plato's world of ideas/forms
 ### mechanic of the sequence